Old English Wordhordis creating the Old English Word of the Day and the book The Wordhord

 If you enjoy my work and are able to throw me a few dollars each month, you have the opportunity to become a gold-gifa, a gold-giver or patron (pronounced GOLD-yih-vah).
 Any amount is welcome and will give me the warm, fuzzy feeling of knowing someone thinks my work is worth paying for.
 If you'd rather make a 1x donation, you can do so via PayPal: paypal.me/videen.

-(If dollars were line numbers, I've reached the part in Beowulf where our hero arrives in the land of the Danes.)
+(If dollars were line numbers, I've reached the part in Beowulf where our hero first hears about Grendel and decides to set sail to save the day.)